apache/flink-web/_posts/2015-09-03-flink-forward.md

 Some highlights of the talks include

-- [William
+- A keynote by [William Vambenepe](http://flink-forward.org/?speaker=william-vambenepe),
-  Vambenepe](http://flink-forward.org/?speaker=william-vambenepe),
   lead of the product management team responsible for Big Data services on Google Cloud Platform (BigQuery, Dataflow, etc...) on data streaming, Google Cloud Dataflow, and Apache Flink.

-- Talks by several practitioners on how they are putting Flink to work in their projects.
+- Talks by several practitioners on how they are putting Flink to work in their projects, including ResearchGate, Bouygues Telecom, Amadeus, Telefonica, Capital One, Ericsson, and Otto Group.

 - Talks on how open source projects, including Apache Mahout, Apache SAMOA (incubating), Apache Zeppelin (incubating), Apache BigTop, and